 When it comes to its products, there are accounts and credit cards that will work for any small business – as well as more advanced, premium products for larger corporations.

-- BBVA Business Connect Checking is a great account for small businesses.
+BBVA’s Business Connect Checking is a great account for small businesses.
 There are no monthly service charges, unlimited debit card transactions.

 BBVA Business Credit Cards

-This card also lets you earn 3x points at office supply stores and 2x points at restaurants and gas stations
+This card also lets you earn 3x points at office supply stores and 2x points at gas stations and restaurants.

 Small Business Loans with BBVA